Adeena1234/EntriRepo/README.md

 # 📢 Conclusion

-This project blends machine learning with business intelligence to support credit decision-makers.
-Whether you're a data scientist or business analyst, the integrated pipeline from raw data to actionable insight makes this project both valuable and practical.
+This capstone project successfully demonstrates the integration of machine learning and business intelligence to address critical challenges in the finance domain.
+By combining credit risk prediction, customer segmentation, and default rate forecasting, the project enables financial institutions to:

+Identify high-risk customers using accurate predictive models like Random Forest.

+Segment customers based on financial behavior using K-Means Clustering.

+Forecast potential default rates for better risk management.

+Visualize actionable insights using Power BI, helping stakeholders make informed, data-driven decisions.

+This end-to-end pipeline highlights the power of combining supervised and unsupervised learning with BI tools, making it a valuable reference for real-world financial analytics and credit scoring systems.